 The genus Bowkeria is named after Col. James Henry Bowker (1822–1990) and his sister Mary Elizabeth, later Mrs F.W.
 Barker, both South African naturalists and plant collectors.
 The species name cymosa indicates that the spray of flowers has a structure in the form of a cyme, which is a flat-topped or convex inflorescence in which the central main stem and each side branch end in a flower, and the central main stem on each branch opens first.
 Tomatoes are a good example of a plant that has inflorescences that are structured in the form of cymes.

 Bowkeria has only 3 species, and all of them are endemic in southern Africa.
-It belongs in the large snapdragon family, Scrophulariaceae.
+Until recently it belonged in the large snapdragon family, Scrophulariaceae, but recent molecular studies have resulted in it being moved to the Stilbaceae.
 The other 2 species are: Bowkeria citrina (yellow shellflower), a rare shrub from northern KwaZulu-Natal and Mpumalanga, with yellow flowers and lemon-scented foliage; and B. verticillata (southern shellflower) which has sticky, white, strongly scented flowers borne singly and occurs in the Eastern Cape, KwaZulu-Natal and Free State, and in Lesotho.

 The flowers of Bowkeria cymosa produce oil which attracts many insects, particularly Rediviva bees, that use oil as food for their larvae.

 No records exist of any medicinal uses for the plant, but it can be planted successfully as a garden ornamental and pruned into a more compact form, and it can be grown in containers.